2022 Premios Juventud

 The 19th Premios Juventud ceremony took place on July 21, 2022.
 Univision broadcast the show live from the José Miguel Agrelot Coliseum, with Danna Paola, Eduin Caz, Clarissa Molina and Prince Royce hosting the event.

+Colombian singers J Balvin and Karol G lead the nominations with 11 nods each, followed by Puerto Rican singers Rauw Alejandro with 9 nominations and Farruko with 8 ones.
+Karol G was the most prized artist of the ceremony, with 9 awards.

 Performers

 Winners and nominees

 The nominees were announced on June 14, 2022.
 The winners are listed in bold.